STEC-Net: A Spatiotemporal Graph Neural Framework for Community Discovery in Dynamic Social Networks: Results and Analysis

-The proposed GTENN achieves Purity values of 0.937 and 0.927 on the LFR2 and PS datasets, respectively, with corresponding NMI values of 0.949 and 0.901, significantly outperforming all baseline algorithms.
-Compared to the second-best performing MSTGCN, GTENN shows an average improvement of approximately 8.2\% in Purity and 9.1\% in NMI.
-This indicates that GTENN, through its spatiotemporal joint modeling strategy combining GCN and GRU, can more accurately capture community evolution patterns in dynamic networks than attention-based approaches.
+The proposed STEC-Net achieves Purity values of 0.9375 and 0.9270 on the LFR2 and PS datasets, respectively, with corresponding NMI values of 0.9491 and 0.9008, significantly outperforming all baseline algorithms.
+Compared to the second-best performing MSTGCN, STEC-Net shows an average improvement of approximately 8.2\% in Purity and 9.1\% in NMI.
+This indicates that STEC-Net, through its spatiotemporal joint modeling strategy combining GCN and GRU, can more accurately capture community evolution patterns in dynamic networks than attention-based approaches.

-The performance comparison reveals distinct characteristics of different algorithm categories: \begin{itemize} \item \textbf{Traditional methods} like NWFCM~\cite{huang2024community} show the lowest performance but maintain computational efficiency. \item \textbf{Attention-based methods} (ASTGCN, MSTGCN, ST-GAT) achieve moderate performance but with significant computational overhead. \item \textbf{Our spatiotemporal approach} achieves the best performance while maintaining reasonable computational cost. \end{itemize}
+The performance comparison reveals distinct characteristics of different algorithm categories: \begin{itemize} \item \textbf{Traditional methods} like NWFCM show the lowest performance but maintain computational efficiency. \item \textbf{Attention-based methods} (ASTGCN, MSTGCN, ST-GAT) achieve moderate performance but with significant computational overhead. \item \textbf{Our spatiotemporal approach} achieves the best performance while maintaining reasonable computational cost. \end{itemize}

-GTENN also demonstrates clear efficiency advantages over attention-based methods.
+STEC-Net also demonstrates clear efficiency advantages over attention-based methods.
 Although its training time is slightly higher than that of the traditional NWFCM approach, it remains substantially lower than that of more complex attention-based models.
-Specifically, compared with MSTGCN, GTENN reduces training time by approximately 70
+Specifically, compared with MSTGCN, STEC-Net reduces training time by approximately 70\% and memory consumption by about 65\%.
+Relative to ASTGCN, it achieves 57\% faster training and 53\% lower memory usage.
+In comparison with ST-GAT, STEC-Net attains a 45\% reduction in training time and a 43\% decrease in memory consumption.
+Additionally, STEC-Net requires only 48K parameters, significantly fewer than ASTGCN's 156K, MSTGCN's 243K, and ST-GAT's 128K parameters, reflecting the simplicity and efficiency of the model design compared to attention mechanisms that require substantial parameter overhead.